The Best Creative Writing High Schools: What to Look For

 Beyond just the physical space, Interlochen offers a full creative writing major with master classes and workshop critiques.
 This combination of dedicated space and comprehensive curriculum creates an immersive environment where young writers can truly develop their voices.
 The school also hosts an annual writing competition, the Virginia B. Ball Creative Writing Scholarship Competition, which awards a full-tuition scholarship to Arts Academy for one talented applicant.

 Having a dedicated space matters because it communicates the value placed on writing as an art form.
-It provides students with the right balance of community and solitude, allowing them to surround themselves with beauty, remove distractions, enjoy reliable technology resources, and spend quality time with fellow writers to exchange ideas and feedback.
+The best schools for creative writing provide students with the right balance of community and solitude, allowing them to surround themselves with beauty, remove distractions, enjoy reliable technology resources, and spend quality time with fellow writers to exchange ideas and feedback.

 Look for Public Reading Opportunities

-Developing the confidence to share one's work publicly is an essential skill for any writer.
+That’s why public reading opportunities are so important.
+They give students a structured, supportive way to step into that vulnerability and build confidence over time.
 Programs that incorporate regular public readings help students overcome performance anxiety while allowing them to get a feel for how their words impact an audience.

 The South Carolina Governor's School for the Arts and Humanities makes this a priority in their curriculum.
 Creative writing students give two formal public readings each year.
 They also have the opportunity to read their works during community open-mic nights at the nearby M. Judson Booksellers.
 During their two years in the Creative Writing program, students spend time in small, collaborative sessions where they are constantly reading, writing, editing, and critiquing works under the guidance of practicing writers/mentors.